-I interviewed Robert Garmong on "Teaching in China" on Philosophy in Action Radio on 19 September 2012.
-Listen to or download the podcast below.
+I interviewed Robert Garmong on "Teaching in China" on 19 September 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 What can we learn about modern Chinese culture from the experience of an American teaching university students in China?
 A whole lot!
 Professor Robert Garmong has a unique perspective on China and Chinese education, as an American teaching English language and Western culture at the Dongbei University of Finance and Economics, in Dalian, China.

 Dr. Robert Garmong studied economics and political science at the University of Chicago, and has a Ph.D. in philosophy from the University of Texas (Austin).
 He currently teaches English language and Western culture at Dongbei University of Finance and Economics, in Dalian, China.
 His blog is "Professor in Dalian."

 - Duration: 1:08:44